Treymain Spry: 2020

 In Round 9 of the 2020 NRL season, Spry made his NRL debut against the New Zealand Warriors.

+2023

+In 2023 Spry was released from his playing contract by the Titans.

 Assault

 On March 24, 2022, it was revealed Treymain Spry had been assaulted in Brisbane two weeks prior after being hit by another male.
 This caused a fractured skull and a brain bleed to Spry.
-He has since been recovering at home.
+He later recovered at home.